SketchUp/sketchup-shapes/DOCUMENTATION.md

 [To make a permanent change to the initial default number of segments, edit the shapes.rb file default_parameters method for each shape Class, and change the line @@segments = 16 to your desired default.]
-##Installation
-In Sketchup v8 M2 or later (including Sketchup 2013 and 2014) - both free and pro versions - the plugin is installed in the normal way via the Window/Preferences/Extensions menu [Install Extension]
-(see http://help.sketchup.com/en/article/38583) or directly from the Window/Extensions Warehouse menu.

-It can then be activated or de-activated from the Window/Preferences/Extensions menu by ticking or un-ticking the box beside the plugin name.
-Shapes Tool.

-If you are using an older version of Sketchup, change the file extension of the plugin from .rbz to .zip, and extract the contents to the Sketchup Plugins folder (see the help article above for the default plugin folder location on Windows or Mac.)